mengbinhao/jack-note/docs/english/NPR.md

   - unspecified adj
   - truce n/v

-  > I was in saleman mode this morning
+  > I was in salesman mode this morning
   > pretty soon, they've already stepped it up
   > the country does have a lot of mouths to feed
   > it the report accurate about what's in this deal, I think we spent a lot for very little